 We may request evidence of eligibility at any stage.

-We are looking for the most exciting emerging jazz artists who have musicianship, creativity, and ambition and commitment to develop a sustainable career in jazz.
+We are looking for the most exciting emerging jazz artists who have creativity, ambition and commitment to develop a sustainable career in jazz.

 The award can fund the following activities:

 Applications that incorporate a range of activities are strongly encouraged.
 You must detail why your proposed project will be beneficial for your professional development at this point in time.
 All activities must be completed by December 2019.

 HOW TO APPLY

 The deadline for applications is on Monday 14 October 2019 at 9.00am